Altinn/altinn-studio-docs/content/notifications/architecture/kafka/_index.en.md

 toc: true
 description: "Kafka is used as a message broker across the components that make up the Notification solution.
-We are currently running Apache Kafka on Confluent Cloud through Azure enabling seamless integration with the rest of our components hosted in Azure. "
+We are currently running Apache Kafka on Confluent Cloud through Azure enabling seamless integration with the rest of our components hosted in Azure."
 ---

-## Kafka Topics Overview
+## Kafka topic Overview
 {{% notice info %}}
 TODO: QA devs
 {{% /notice %}}